 - Indoor airPLUS

 The DOE’s Office of Efficiency and Renewable Energy spearheads many of the initiatives and programs enabled by the U.S. Government.
-Their website has a State and Local Solution Center that highlights national and local energy efficiency policies and programs.
+Their website has a State and Local Solution Center highlighting national and local energy efficiency policies and programs.
 These include:

 - Appliance standards